Sydney conferences seal city’s global quantum computing reputation

 Sydney in superposition

-Sydney is the chosen home of on of Microsoft’s eight global quantum research bases, the local effort focused on the interface between quantum systems and their specialised classical control and readout hardware.
+Sydney is the chosen home of one of Microsoft’s eight global quantum research centres, the local effort focused on the interface between quantum systems and their specialised classical control and readout hardware.

 The local lab is led by Professor David Reilly and based within the Quantum Nanoscience Laboratory at the University of Sydney.